francohaute/codenotes/moc/go.md

   each parameter.
 So, you have to make a choice between better abstraction and better performance.
 - Empty interfaces and any.
 Avoid it.
+- Nil is the zero value for any interface type.

 ### iota